rubocop/rubocop/README.md

  - rubocop-extension
 ```

-Note: The pathes are directly passed to `Kernel.require`.
+Note: The paths are directly passed to `Kernel.require`.
 If your
 extension file is not in `$LOAD_PATH`, you need to specify the path as
 relative path prefixed with `./` explicitly, or absolute path.